-In the 2015 session, the Alabama Legislature approved Senate Bill 148.
-The bill was signed by Governor Robert Bentley on June 11, 2015 and subsequently assigned Act number 2015-477.
+ACT OF ALABAMA 2015-477 In the 2015 session, the Alabama Legislature approved Senate Bill 148.
+The bill was signed by Governor Robert Bentley on June 11, 2015, and subsequently assigned act number 2015-477.
 Act 2015-477 changes deadlines for the filing of certain notices and petitions relating to candidacies and the electing of delegates for presidential and vice presidential elections.

-In the 2015 session, the Alabama Legislature approved Senate Bill 241.
-The bill was signed by Governor Robert Bentley on June 12, 2015 and subsequently assigned Act number 2015-495.

-Act 2015-495 clarifies when campaign contributions and expenditures are made and clarifies the disposition of a campaign committee and its assets upon its dissolution or termination.
+ACT OF ALABAMA 2015-495 In the 2015 session, the Alabama Legislature approved Senate Bill 241.
+The bill was signed by Governor Robert Bentley on June 12, 2015, and subsequently assigned act number 2015-495.
+Act 2015-495 clarifies when campaign contributions and expenditures are made, clarifies the disposition of a campaign committee, and its assets upon its dissolution or termination.
 Act 2015-495 also clarifies that legal costs associated with a civil action, criminal prosecution, or investigation that is reasonably related to the performance of duties can be paid using campaign funds.
 The Act decreases the civil penalties for failure to properly report contributions and expenditures and provides for the payment of civil penalties with campaign funds.
 The Act authorizes the State Ethics Commission to affirm, reduce, or set aside civil penalties and to take investigative actions of potential criminal violations.
 The Act allows for the issuance of advisory opinions, as well as to provide a criminal penalty for disclosing information relating to a filed complaint.
+The effective date for Act 2015-495 is September 1, 2015.

-Act 2015-495 requires that county officials who submit their campaign finance disclosure forms to their probate judge must submit their documents to the Office of the Secretary of State using the electronic system at fcpa.alabamavotes.gov beginning with the 2018 Election Cycle.
+Act 2015-495 requires that county officials who submit their campaign finance disclosure forms to their probate judge must submit their documents to the Office of Secretary of State using the electronic system at fcpa.alabamavotes.gov beginning with the 2018 Election Cycle.
+Act 2015-495 requires that candidates must submit their STATEMENT OF ECONOMIC INTEREST simultaneously with the Ethics Commission on the date the candidate qualifies with party or files ballot access petitions with the appropriate election official.
+APPENDIX C ONLINE FILING SYSTEM QUICK OVERVIEW